Is there a silver bullet we can load to fight the continued spread of the coronavirus and the deadly COVID-19 infections it causes?

 They’re not copper, not silver, but they are the gold standard in protecting public health in a pandemic:

-Wash hands, cover nose and mouth, wear masks;
+Wash hands, wear masks;

 Avoid crowds, maintain distances, reduce unnecessary travel;